Meet our Support Group Facilitators

 LeAnn Washington is a mother of 5 awesome children that she calls Team Washington.
 She is family- and community-oriented and is an active member in her church and truly lives by the church motto: Affect the World One by One!
 She has her MBA with a concentration in leadership.
 LeAnn and her children are very close and are always looking for way to help others and fun things to do.
 She decided to be a facilitator to empower fellow people affected by lupus and share her belief that they are so much more than their disease.
 LeAnn has been an active supporter of LFA for the last 3 years after being diagnosed with SLE.
 Prior to her diagnosis she collaborated with the Lupus Alliance of Michigan through her church-sponsored annual health fairs.
 One of LeAnn’s favorite quotes is “a ship that sails backwards never reaches the sunset.”
 She states, "We are only moving ahead; towards a cure!"

-We are looking for co-facilitators for the Bloomington, Kokomo Lafayette and online support groups to join this fantastic group.
+We are looking for co-facilitators for the Bloomington, Evansville, Kokomo and northwestern Indiana support groups to join this fantastic group.
 If you are interested, please contact Debbie Campbell.